Information Integration On The Flight Deck

 As information becomes more and more integrated on the flight deck, pilots have the opportunity to access, and make decisions based on greater amounts of data from a range of different sources.
-Florida Tech's College of Aeronautics is currently being funded by the FAA to examine the Human Factors (HF) considerations associated with information integration on the flight deck, including what information is being integrated, how the information is being integrated and what the implications are for pilot decision making.
-The project will review the relevant literature and safety/accident reports, survey and interview pilots across general aviation and air transport domains, and conduct a simulation study involving close to 40 Boeing 737 pilots.
+Florida Tech's College of Aeronautics was recently funded by the FAA to examine the Human Factors (HF) considerations associated with information integration on the flight deck, including what information is being integrated, how the information is being integrated and what the implications are for pilot decision making.
+The project reviewed the relevant literature and safety/accident reports, surveyed and interviewed over 100 pilots across general aviation and air transport domains, and conducted a simulation study involving close to 40 Boeing 737 pilots.

-College of Aeronautics faculty and a graduate student teamed with a major US air carrier to perform a usability analysis of an EFB application currently used by the air carrier.
+College of Aeronautics faculty and a graduate students teamed with a major US air carrier to perform a usability analysis of an EFB application currently used by the air carrier.
 The Florida Tech team provided redesign recommendations to the air carrier’s EFB team that were aimed to increase usability of the EFB and streamline pilot performance.
 If implemented, the redesign recommendations are predicted to decrease time to complete one of the key preflight preparation tasks by almost 50%.
 College of Aeronautics ATLAS Lab has a collaborative partnership with the United States Air Force's Gaming Research Integration for Learning Laboratory (GRILL).
 Through this partnership students have worked hand in hand with software developers to design and develop a range of different virtual environment testbeds for research and training.
 The partnership also facilitates internships and fellowship opportunities

 College of Aeronautics faculty and students are utilizing advanced physiological sensor technology to assess unobservable aspects of human performance such as workload, stress, and engagement.
 These measures provide insight into cognitive processes, providing an extra layer of diagnosticity in our human performance research.